pascalcombier/plain-starter/README.md

 - Tcl/Tk needs `wish86t.exe`

 This make it non-trivial to distribute such programs.
-For that reason, many of these programs contains a script file usually named "start.bat" or "program.bat" which call the underlying executable with the proper parameters.
+For that reason, many of these programs simply includes a script file usually named "start.bat" or "program.bat" which call the underlying executable with the proper parameters.
 Plainstarter is a generic project aiming to replace these "start.bat" scripts with a proper executable file, containing the project's icon and project's meta-data.

 Note that the project's icon and the project's meta-data need to be updated by the project's developers, it's obviously outside the scope of plainstarter.